CartoDB/mobile-sdk/docs/guides/05-mobile-routing.md

 First, you need to initialize a package manager and a listener to download packages.
 View the [PackageManager](/docs/carto-engine/mobile-sdk/package-manager/) documentation to find more about offline packages.

-If all routing packages are downloaded and routing service is ready, you can calculate routing.
+If all required routing packages are downloaded and routing service is ready, you can calculate routing.

 - Create the `PackageManagerValhallaRoutingService` call